Vietnam.vn - Nền tảng quảng bá Việt Nam

 Grandma smiled, her eyes suddenly lit up like the flickering fire of years past:

-- There's a part of my youth in there, my boy!
+- There is a part of my youth in there, my child!

 Grandma opened the cupboard.
-In the bottom drawer, wrapped in a worn piece of cloth, was a pair of black rubber slippers.
-The soles were worn, the straps were cracked, and at first glance they looked unremarkable.
+On the bottom shelf, wrapped in a worn piece of cloth, was a pair of black rubber slippers.
+The soles were worn, the straps were cracked, and at first glance, they looked unremarkable.
 To a child like me at that time, those slippers were just an old thing.
-But the way Grandma looked at them was different, as if she was looking at a part of a memory, something very sacred.
+But the way Grandma looked at them was different, as if she were looking at a part of a memory, something very sacred.

-When the country was at peace, my grandmother was lucky enough to return to her hometown and live a peaceful life with her children and grandchildren.
+When the country was at peace, my grandmother was lucky to return to her hometown and live a peaceful life with her children and grandchildren.
 But my grandmother still kept the old sandals carefully.
-They still had four straps: two in the front crossed in an X shape, two in the back curved to hug the heel.
-They looked simple, but when worn, they fit well, were sturdy, and she didn’t have to worry about slipping when walking in the forest or mountains.
+They still had four straps: two front straps crossed in an X shape, two back straps curved to hug the heel.
+They looked simple, but when worn, they fit well, were sturdy on the feet, and she didn’t have to worry about slipping when walking in the forest or mountains.
 The sandal straps were durable and rarely broke.
-And if they did break, she could fix them with just a few small nails and continue walking as if they had never been broken.
+And if they did break, she could fix them with just a few small nails and continue walking as if they had never broken.

 Grandma's rubber sandals